ChrisKoivu/Now-Loading-VMS/README.md

     composer create-project --prefer-dist laravel/laravel projectname

+Enter your database credentials in the .env file
+Build database by entering "php artisan migrate"

+Seed status table by entering "php artisan db:seed"

 # Create User at Command Line
 To create a standard user at the command line, do the following: